Munshi Hakimuddin: Marriage and children

 He was married to Sharifun Nisan, daughter of Ghulam Mustafa of Jhajjar and had three sons Hafiz Mazhar Husain, Naziruddin and Bashiruddin.

 Munir Bhopali

 Muniruddin 'Munir' was the son of Bashiruddin.
 Bashiruddin died before the birth of his son Muniruddin 'Munir', popularly known as 'Munir Bhopali' Muniruddin was born in Bhopal on Ramadan 1304 AH/ 1887 AD.
 He grew up under the care of grandfather Munshi Hakimuddin until 8 years.
 After hearing his birth, Sultan Shah Jahan, Begum of Bhopal ordered a Mansab of Rs.
 30 per month, which he got until the employment.
 He was a great scholar and poet.

 Family history

-Munshi Hakimuddin is direct descendant of 'Syed Ghazi Maroofuddin' who is Uncle of Ghazi Saiyyad Salar Masud.
+Munshi Hakimuddin is a direct descendant of 'Syed Ghazi Maroofuddin' who is Uncle of Ghazi Saiyyad Salar Masud.
 Munshi Hakimuddin was the son of Amanul Haq (died on 13 Sha'aban 1255 AH/1839 AD at Nagpur).